MrCrowTheBird/Ascii_Snake/README.md

-Ascii Snake with 4 Player Local Co-op or you can set other players AI
+Ascii Snake with 4 Player Local Co-op or you can set other players to AI

 Uses a single html file to work